kubernetes/community/contributors/design-proposals/cpu-manager.md

 `ceiling(node.status.allocatable.cpu)` as the number of CPUs available to assign to pods, starting from the highest-numbered physical core and descending topologically.
-It is recommended to configure an integer value for `node.status.allocatable.cpus` when the CPU manager is enabled.
+It is recommended to configure an integer value for `node.status.allocatable.cpu` when the CPU manager is enabled.

 Operator documentation will be updated to explain how to configure the system to use the low-numbered physical cores for kube-reserved and